NiklasElsaesser/FaceBias/README.md

 To load and prepare the data [FaceBias](FaceBias.ipynb) in step 4 get pictures get read into the code and resized for an uniform data format.

-### TensorFlow
+#### TensorFlow
-Created by the Google Brain Team TensorFlow is now an open source project.
+Created by the Google Brain Team TensorFlow ended up as an open source project.
 By now it is one of the most famous libraries in the machine learning community.[6]
 It is important to remark that pure TensorFlow is usually not used anymore, but rather used in combination with Keras.
-Keras uses code that relies on data from several family survey to determine the risk of delivery.
+Keras uses code that relies on data from several family surveys to determine the risk of delivery.
 [7]

  **Tensors**, the building blocks of TensorFlow are, per definition by Googles TensorFlow team: